-Rick Shiomi’s groundbreaking first play Yellow Fever, premiered at the Asian American Theater Company in 1982, winning awards and leading to Pan Asian Repertory Theatre’s New York production, which garnered rave reviews in the New York Times and New Yorker.
+Rick Shiomi has been a playwright for over forty years.
+His groundbreaking first play Yellow Fever, premiered at the Asian American Theater Company in 1982, winning awards and leading to Pan Asian Repertory Theatre’s New York production that same year, which garnered rave reviews in the New York Times and New Yorker.
 Yellow Fever is now considered a mainstay of the Asian American playwriting canon.
-At present Rick Shiomi is the author of over twenty plays and remains very active as a playwright.
-He’s currently working on Fire in the New World, the third in his trilogy of plays (including Yellow Fever and Rosie’s Cafe) featuring Japanese Canadian detective Sam Shikaze grappling with post-World War II racism in the Powell Street area of Vancouver.
-Shiomi's completion of this trilogy will be included in his larger plan for an eight-play cycle, “A Hundred Years of the Japanese Canadians, 1890 to 1990,” based on his family’s stories, and inspired by American playwright August Wilson’s ten plays of his Pittsburgh or Century Cycle exploring 100 years of African American experience.
-This cycle will explore the Japanese Canadian/American experience from immigration in the 1890s when Shiomi’s grandfather arrived in Vancouver through to the 1980s-1990s when the Japanese Canadians received Redress and Reparations from the Canadian government for the great injustices of the internment camps.
+Rick Shiomi is the author of over twenty plays and remains very active as a playwright.
+His most recent plays are Fire in the New World which was produced by Full Circle Theater in 2022 and Secret Warriors produced by the History Theatre in March 2025.
+Fire In the New World is the third in his trilogy of plays (including Yellow Fever and Rosie’s Cafe) featuring the Japanese Canadian detective Sam Shikaze grappling with post-World War II racism in the Powell Street area of Vancouver, British Columbia.
+Shiomi's completion of this trilogy is part of his larger plan for a multi-play cycle, “A Hundred Years of the Japanese Canadians, 1890 to 1990,” based on his family’s stories and exploring the Japanese Canadian/American experience from immigration in the 1890s when Shiomi’s grandfather arrived in Vancouver through to the 1980s when the Japanese Canadians received Redress and Reparations from the Canadian government for the great injustices of the internment camps.
+His most recent play Secret Warriors is about the Japanese Americans who learned Japanese at the Military Intelligence Services Language School in Minnesota during World War Two and then served as translators, interpreters and interrogators in the Pacific Theater of the war.
+As Major General Charles Willoughby said, "The Nisei saved countless Allied lives and shortened the war by two years. "

 Playwright - History